 You can also stream content locally from your computer using DLNA 1.5 features or connect USB storage devices directly to your receiver.
 USB thumb drives also are supported.

-Onkyo TX-NR5009 is 9.2 channel device.
+Keep in mind that it is 9.2 channel device!
 That means you can use benefits of Onkyo’s Zone 2/3 capability and play stereo audio from different sources in two other rooms.

 Onkyo has implemented something called Audyssey’s MultEQ XT32 room-correction and equalization technology which is designed to provide best possible audio performance in very room regardless of its shape and acoustics.